Fasust/wisgen/README.md

 ### Wanna Contribute? 👪
 You can suggest your own pieces of Wisdom a through Pull Request if you want.
 This is where all the [offline wisdoms](https://github.com/Fasust/wisgen/blob/master/assets/advice.txt) are saved.
 The "#" marks the beginning of a new _type_ of wisdom.

-## Purpose of Wisgen
-I used this project to understand how Flutter handles communication with the web and how it implements asynchronous calls.
-I also got the chance to better understand how Flutter handles _state_ and how to transfer that _state_ over multiple classes within the Widget Tree.

 ## Download
 - [Wisgen in the PlayStore 📲](https://play.google.com/store/apps/details?id=faust.freetime.wisgen)